wrybread/weewx-ArduinoWeatherStation/README.md

 # Arduino Weather Station

 This is some code to enable connecting a Davis anemometer directly to an Arduino, without the Davis base station (aka the "ISS").
-The anemometer I used is sold as a replacement for the anemomter on the Davis Vantage Pro2.
+The anemometer I used is sold as a replacement part for the Davis Vantage Pro2.
 They're on eBay in the $110 range.
 The one I purchased had the auction name "Davis Instruments 6410 Davis Anemometer For Vantage Pro Pro2 6152".
 Works great!

 With this method you get a pro quality internet connected wind gauge for about $130.
 That's assuming $10 for the Arduino and $10 for the CHIP computer that's running weeWX.
 Not bad!